 Travel for the Arts’ programme and our ability to deal with enquiries are of course being seriously challenged by the Covid-19 outbreak.
 We expect that by now you will be familiar with the advice pages from the Government, FCO and ABTA:

-It is worth remembering that the automatic cancellation of future tours on the basis of FCO advice only applies one month into the future at any time.
-It can be difficult for us to give advice for tours planned to depart later than that, unless whole festivals or seasons are cancelled.
+Our non-furloughed staff are working from home and processing tour cancellations in chronological order of tour departure date.
+Direct lines have all been forwarded but those working can only see and deal with one call at a time; we would very much appreciate emails rather than calls where possible and this could result in a faster response.
+We apologise sincerely for any inconvenience.
+Cancellation of future tours on the basis of FCO advice applies one month into the future at any time so it can be difficult for us to give advice for tours planned to depart later than that, unless whole festivals or seasons are cancelled.

 Chairman & CEO